-If you’re going to run a promotion, make sure it is implemented in both your copy and your landing page.
+If you’re going to run a promotion, make sure that it’s implemented in both your copy and your landing page.
 This will give you the competitive edge to increase your conversions.

-Speaking of promotions, they are only as good as their competition.
-It can never hurt to do keep up to date with your competitor offerings.
-For example, you are offering:
+Speaking of promotions, they’re only as good as their competition.
+It can never hurt to keep up to date with your competitor offerings.
+For example, if you’re offering:

-But the rest of the pack’s offers are more enticing at 30% - 50%.
-You can imagine that this doesn’t help increase your CTR.
-This doesn’t mean you have to undercut those promotions, just get creative and figure out a way to stand out from the pack.
+And rest of the packs are offering 30% - 50%, you can imagine that this doesn’t help increase your CTR.
+This doesn’t mean you have to undercut those promotions — just get creative and figure out a way to stand out from the pack.

 Impression Share Lost Due To Budget, means just that.
 This is the amount of time you want to bid on something in the auction but you just don’t have the budget to do it.
 A common mistake for Google Ads campaign beginners is to target everything under the sun.

-As previously mentioned too many keywords can become a hindrance for your campaigns.
-This can be because of a variety of reasons.
+As previously mentioned, too many keywords can become a hindrance for your campaigns.
 Firstly, it can create irrelevant ad copy that doesn’t contain a lot of keyword relevancy.
 If you have 30 keywords in your ad groups, chances are the ad won’t speak to all 30 with relevancy.
 This can be an issue because it can affect expected CTR for your ads.
-With a poor CTR, we know we won’t be bringing in potential converters, but this additionally impacts a vital metric known as Quality Score (which we will talk about next).
+With a poor CTR, we know we won’t be bringing in potential converters, but this additionally impacts a vital metric known as Quality Score — don’t worry, we’ll be talking about this next.

-Try to create contained ad groups with very tightly themed keywords.
-This isn’t to say make an ad group for every keyword, but with our car example [mustang deals], doesn’t belong in the same ad group as +sports +car.
+Try to create contained ad groups with tightly themed keywords.
+This isn’t to say make an ad group for every keyword, but with our car example (Mustang deals), doesn’t belong in the same ad group as sports + car.

 Quality Score is metric that Google uses to measure the quality and relevance of your keywords and ad copy.
-It is actually responsible for helping determine how much you will pay for a click on a given keyword.
+Quality Score is actually responsible for helping determine how much you will pay for a click on a given keyword.

 How do they determine Quality Score?
 There are 3 factors that contribute:

 Sorting your KWs by Quality Score can help you see where improvements need to be made.
 Anything under 6 is below average and should be earmarked for improvement.
-Improve your quality score by:
+Your can work to improve your quality score by:

 This is less applicable if you’re selling online, but thinking about your geo-targeting radius is critical for success.
 For example, if you were a dentist setting up campaigns in New York City, how successful would you be targeting the entire Big Apple?

-Casting a wide net would mean more competition and that you would be showing potentially to any of the 8.5+ million population who were searching for a dentist.
-The shrewder move would be to keep the targeting around the clinic so you could reach those who would be closer to the location and willing to travel there.
-Using radius targeting can be advantageous for brick and mortar locations as you can target a smaller area via KM/Miles.
+Casting a wide net would mean more competition, and that you would be showing potentially to any of the 8.5+ million population who were searching for a dentist in New York.
+A smarter move would be to keep the targeting around the clinic so you could reach those who would be closer to the location and willing to travel there.
+Using radius targeting can be advantageous for brick and mortar locations, as you can target a smaller area via KM/miles.

-So if our dentist was in Park Slope, Brooklyn we use the zip code (postal code in Canada) and build out around 4 miles/6.4 kilometres around the business.
-This will cut down on your budget limitations and show your ads to those who are more apt to convert.
+So if our dentist was in Park Slope, Brooklyn we use the zip code (postal code, in Canada) and build out around 4 miles/6.4 kilometres around the business.
+This will cut down on your budget limitations and show your ads to those who are more likely to convert.

-Firstly, look at your landing page, does it refer specifically to the keyword?
+First, we look at the landing page.
+Does it refer specifically to the keyword?
 Does it fulfill the problem proposed by the original search it triggered and the promises of the ad copy?
 If the answer is no, it’s time to update your page to reflect this.

 Average position is something that many beginners don’t consider.
 There are 7 positions on an average Search Engine Results Page (SERP).
-The top 4 being the most desirable as they will show above all other organic results.
+The top 4 is the most desirable, as they will show above all other organic results.
 The bottom 3 will show at the bottom of the SERP and have extremely low visibility.

 It’s common sense that you’re going to want to show in the top 4.
 Where people make the mistake is thinking that your ads need to be #1.